 - Online or offline data collection using iOS and Android devices

-- 35+ survey question types are available
+- More than 35 survey question types are available

 - Powerful integration with partners like Zapier, MailChimp, Salesforce, and more.

-Importance of Data Collection
+Importance of data collection

 There might be numerous reasons behind data collection.
 Here is a breakdown to explain the importance of data collection:

 - Ensure the integrity of the research question is followed properly

 - Minimize the errors from the final output